mrv1k/bracketless/media/postmortem.md

 ### Deadlines

 1. Initial deadline was to finish the extension in 3 days.
 It (obviously) didn't work, even the first implementation took 6 days to complete.
 3 more self-set deadlines followed and failed.
-The idea behind deadlines was to get shit done.
+The logic behind deadlines was to get shit done.

-1. Deadlines are good, they helped me to stay motivated.
+1. **Deadlines are good**, they helped me to stay motivated.

-1. As tasks grew more complex I came to a realization that constant setting and failing deadlines started doing more harm than good.
-I decided to take my time to finish the extension and release it when its ready.
-No deadline.
+1. Tasks grew more complex.
+I realized that (setting and failing) deadlines were doing more harm than good, so I stopped.
+No deadlines.
+I was taking my time to finish the extension.
+Publish it when its ready. **Self-set deadlines alone can't keep motivating**

-1. I got better at estimating how long a feature may take as the project progressed, but because it's a self owned project I had the luxury of abandoning deadlines.
-At that point I was enjoying the coding process itself and didn't need deadlines to keep myself motivated.
+1. As the project progressed, I got better at estimating how long a feature will take, however, because it's a self owned project I had the luxury to keep it deadlines free.
+At that point, I was enjoying the coding process and didn't need deadlines anymore.

 p.s.: The extension was released on November 9, 2017.
 58 days after I created the repo.

 ### Habits

-1. When I just started writing the extension, I knew I needed to build a habit of coding every day.
-At first, I failed to stay consistent but the failure helped me to realize the importance of making it a habit.
+1. When I started writing the extension, I knew I needed to build a habit of coding daily.
+I failed my first attempt but the failure reinforced the importance of making it a habit.

-1. Making it a habit is what allowed me to drop project deadlines altogether.
+1. Making it a habit allowed me to drop deadlines as it **kept me going** (especially when I didn't want to do anything).

-1. Nothing bad unless you abuse it somehow.
+1. **Nothing** bad unless abuse it.
+(Don't start smoking, alright?)

-1. Even after the project is over this habit helps me to move forward.
+1. The habit helps me move forward, even after the project is over.

 ## Self education

 ### Tutorials

-1. Watching/following tutorials helped to be a bit more ready for the first project.
-At least they made me confident, however, it was a short ride and soon I was searching everything but the basics.
+1. Tutorials helped to be a bit more ready for the first project, at least they made me confident.
+Nonetheless, it was a short ride.
+Soon, I was searching everything but the basics.

-1. I knew what and where to search.
+1. **I knew what and where to search**.

-1. Tutorials only helped me **familiarize** myself with the subject, they did NOT help me learn it.
+1. Tutorials **only familiarize with the subject**.
+Tutorials did NOT help me learn it.

-1. In the past 4 years of self education not a single tutorial was able to teach me what I learned by doing a project.
+1. In 4 years of self education, not a single tutorial was able to teach me what I learned by doing a project.

 ### Books

-+ Knowledge gained by reading the book series "You Don't Know JavaScript" by getify helped me the most with this project.
-(I've read first 4)
++ Reading the book series "[You Don't Know JavaScript](https://github.com/getify/You-Dont-Know-JS)" by [getify](https://github.com/getify) helped me the most with this project.
+(To be fair, the series taught me JavaScript altogether)

 ## Planning

 ### Without a plan

-1. I started this project only having an idea, no planning involved.
-It's a really bad idea unless it your first project (which was the case) in which case you can go ahead because you don't know what you're doing anyway :D
+1. I started this project only having a concept, no planning involved.
+It's a bad idea, unless, it your first project, which was the case.
+In that case you can go ahead because you don't know what you're doing anyway :laughing:

-1. Okay, I'm lying, the idea itself was a very generalized plan.
-It was enough to get me to the first version.
+1. Okay, I'm lying, **the concept itself is a generalized plan**. **It was enough for the first working version**.

-1. Having general idea I didn't see the whole picture which cost me dearly down the line.
-Particularly, last couple weeks when I was finishing the extension.
+1. Only **the idea was not enough to see the whole picture** which cost me later in development.
+Particularly, from versions 0.5 to 0.6.
+(I had to rewrite the internal state managing which lead to a huge domino effect.)

 1. Planning is hard.
-It impossible without experience, you simply cannot plan what you don't know.
+It impossible without experience.
+You cannot reasonably plan what you don't know.

 ### With a plan

-1. It's a must for any project that takes longer than a day.
+1. Plan is a must for any project.

-1. My plans helped me to stay on track and eliminate the question of what to do next.
+1. Besides the usual, **plans helped me drop the question of what to do next**.

-1. Overplanning is a thing, I've experienced it firsthand.
-My first plan was a disaster.
-I created a huge plan where every point was expected to work but some of them didn't, that led to a domino effect and the whole plan just fell apart.
-It's important to have a plan for major & minor features without going too deep.
+1. **Over-planning is a thing**, I've experienced it firsthand.
+One of my plans was a disaster.
+It was a big plan with lots of points, I assumed everything to work as expected but it didn't.
+That led to a the domino effect and the plan fell apart.
+It's important to **have a plan for major & minor features without going in too deep**.

-1. What worked for me was the balance between main plan for major & minor features and small daily plans.
-It's important to keep daily plans small so that they are achievable within a day.
+1. What worked for me was the balance between the main plan for major & minor features and small daily plans.
+It's essential to keep daily plans small so that they are achievable within a day.

 ## Tools